- ← Back

+James has been a guest writer for several medical publications.
+Many of these include articles that focus on cerebral palsy, advice and guidance for families and individuals affected by it, and medical negligence in general.
 James deals with a full range of medical negligence cases involving GPs, NHS hospitals and private surgeons.
 He has helped many clients with a wide variety of cases, including the missed diagnosis of cancer, orthopaedic injuries, negligently performed surgery, obstetric mismanagement and brain injuries arising from negligent care.

-- A case involving a young mother contracting septic shock.
+A case involving a young mother contracting septic shock.
 Her GP failed to recognise the symptoms which tragically lead to her death after she was hospitalised.